 The final deep cleaning method is the use of mouthwash and water mixture.
 Soak the mouthguard for 20 to minutes before rinsing it with clean, warm water.
 Wait for it to dry before storage.

 The deep cleaning methods require patience.
 You should do them if you have enough time.

 Sometimes it can be tempting to leave it soaked for a long time hoping that the longer you soak it, the better the results.
-Never let this get into your head while dealing with mouth guards.
-You should never leave it soaked for more than one hour since the liquid could end up damaging the mouthguard material.
+However, this isn’t the case and you should never leave it in soak for more than one hour since the liquid could end up damaging the mouthguard material, reducing its firmness.

-Following all the cleaning steps can go to waste if you end up storing the mouth guard in a dirty case.
-Always keep the case clean, by hand washing it regularly with dishwashing detergent.
-Avoid high temperatures as it could melt.
-Leave the case to dry to avoid bacterial growth.
-The cases wear over time, and it is advisable to have a case replacement every six months.
+Following the above cleaning steps can be a waste of time if you end up storing the mouthguard in a dirty case.
+Always keep the case clean too by hand washing it regularly with dishwashing detergent.